The simplest way to find out how you won over or lost a customer is to ask them.

 A win/loss analysis reveals why and how a sales opportunity turned into a new customer (or not).
 Making the most out of this feedback, by creating a report, is crucial to improving future sales processes.

-A win/loss analysis is the process of studying past business deals in order to generate valuable insights about your company’s selling practices.
+A win/loss analysis is the process of studying past business deals to evaluate why sales opportunities became wins and losses.
 The insights garnered from this type of analysis can be instrumental in growing your business and increasing revenue.

-It’s considered best practice to have a third-party company conduct win/loss interviews on your company’s behalf—for several reasons:
+It’s considered best practice to have a third-party organizations conduct win/loss analysis interviews on your company’s behalf for several reasons:

 - A third-party has no emotional investment in your products or selling tactics and they’ll be able to provide unbiased feedback.

 - Lost prospects and new customers will be more comfortable sharing their unfiltered opinions with a third-party.